Sponsored links:

 Parking in Vaison-la-Romaine

-We park our car in a large parking lot near the Roman ruins at Avenue General de Gaulle (1; GPS: 44.242845, 5.072071).
+We park our car in a large parking lot conveniently located near the Roman ruins at Avenue General de Gaulle (1; GPS: 44.242845, 5.072071).

 The tickets

-You can buy the tickets buy in the building at Rue Bernard Noel (A; GPS: 44.242199, 5.073535).
+You can buy the tickets in the building at Rue Bernard Noel (A; GPS: 44.242199, 5.073535).
 The ticket price is 8€ (for young people aged between 12-18 the price is 3€; the entrance for children under 12 is for free).
 Tickets are valid for both parts of the ruins for 24 hours, so you don't have to try to see everything at once.
 Better take a break and eat something after an hour or two.

 Puymin and La Villasse